Deyda/Documentation/README.md

 	Script requires at least PowerShell version 3 but runs best in version 5.

+## Docu-PVS_V4.ps1
+	Creates a complete inventory of a Citrix PVS 5.x, 6.x or 7.x farm using Microsoft Word and PowerShell.
+	Creates a Word document named after the PVS 5.x, 6.x or 7.x farm.
+	Document includes a Cover Page, Table of Contents and Footer.
+	Version 4 and later include support for the following language versions of Microsoft
+	Word:
+		Catalan
+		Chinese
+		Danish
+		Dutch
+		English
+		Finnish
+		French
+		German
+		Norwegian
+		Portuguese
+		Spanish
+		Swedish

+## Docu-PVS_V5.ps1
+	Creates an inventory of a Citrix PVS 7.x Farm using Microsoft PowerShell, Word, plain text, or HTML.

+	Word is NOT needed to run the script.
+This script will output in Text and HTML.

+	You do NOT have to run this script on a PVS Server.
+This script was developed and run from a Windows 8.1 VM.

+	You can run this script remotely using the -AdminAddress (AA) parameter.

+	The PVS Console must be installed on the computer running the script.

+	Creates an output file named after the PVS farm.

+	Word and PDF Document includes a Cover Page, Table of Contents and Footer.

+	Includes support for the following language versions of Microsoft Word:
+		Catalan
+		Chinese
+		Danish
+		Dutch
+		English
+		Finnish
+		French
+		German
+		Norwegian
+		Portuguese
+		Spanish
+		Swedish

 ## Docu-GPO.ps1
 	Creates a Backup and HTML and XML Reports for all Group Policies in the current Active Directory domain.